Synn-Arch/TransitAccessibility/README.md

 If no amenity data is provided, the pipeline still executes normally.

----

-### 2-1.
+#### 2-1.
 What Is GTFS & How to Get It

-GTFS describes public transit stops, routes, trips, calendars, and schedules.
+GTFS is a standardized data format that provides all essential public transit information, such as stops, routes, schedules, and trips, in a consistent structure so that transit systems can be easily analyzed.

 Sources for GTFS feeds: